KnowOneActual/tuesdayfirm_dev/README.md

 * **Monday \- Sunday:** A series of vague, system-status-like messages are displayed.
 * **Tuesday:** A special message appears, acknowledging that "The firm is operative," as a nod to the domain name.

-## **Deployment**

-This is a single index.html file with no external dependencies beyond CDN-hosted CSS and fonts.
-To deploy:

-1. Fork this repository or use the code directly.
-2. Host the index.html file on any static web hosting service (like GitHub Pages, Netlify, Vercel, etc.).
-3. If using GitHub Pages, simply enable it in your repository's settings to serve from the main branch.

-## **Credits**
+## Features

+-   **Minimalist Landing Page:** A clean, single-page site built with HTML and styled with Tailwind CSS.
+-   **Animated Text:** A simple, type-in effect that displays a different message for each day of the week.
+-   **The Folklore Modal:** An interactive pop-up that reveals the story behind The Tuesday Firm.
+-   **A Hidden Welcome:** A cryptic message awaits those who open the developer console—a small nod to the curious.

-This page was built using:
+## **This page was built using:**

 * **Styling:** [Tailwind CSS](https://tailwindcss.com/)
 * **Font:** [Space Mono](https://fonts.google.com/specimen/Space+Mono) by Google Fonts.

 ## A Note on Transparency

-This project started as a simple domain for an email and a Discord server.
+This project started as a simple idea, a domain for an email and a Discord server.
 The goal was to create a supportive space for people who didn't think they could code or create.
 While that project is on hold, this site is the first step in moving that spirit forward.
-Everything you see here—the code, the story, the design—is part of that journey.
+Everything you see here: the code, the story, the design—is part of that journey.